CebolaLab/CUTandTAG/README.md

 `--end-to-end --very-sensitive --no-overlap --no-dovetail --no-mixed --no-discordant  --phred33 -I 10 -X 700`

+## Post-alignment QC

+- Remove mitochondrial reads
+- Remove reads which are not properly paired
+- Remove reads which do not map uniquely (?)
+- Remove duplicates (?)

+### Remove non-uniquely mapped reads

+Reads which are uniquely mapped are assigned a high alignment quality score and one genomic position.
+If reads can map to more than one location, Bowtie2 reports one position and assigns a low quality score.
+The proportion of uniquely mapped reads can be assessed.
+In general, >70% uniquely mapped reads is expected, while <50% may be a cause for concern
+[Bailey et al. 2013] (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3828144/pdf/pcbi.1003326.pdf).
+A low % of uniquely mapped reads may, however, be observed when carrying out a CUT&Tag experiment for a protein which is expected to bind repetitive DNA.
+Alternatively, this may result from short reads, excessive PCR amplification or problems with the PCR [Bailey et al. 2013] (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3828144/pdf/pcbi.1003326.pdf).

 ## Visualisation

 The aligned data (output from the example [script](https://github.com/CebolaLab/CUTandTAG/blob/master/alignment.sh)) will be in `bam` format.
 This will be converted to bedGraph format in order to visualise the data.
 For multiple samples to be compared, the samples will first be calibrated using the carry-over E.coli DNA (the effective 'spike-in').
 In theory, the ratio of primary DNA to E.coli DNA is expected to be the same for each sample.
 As such, the calibration divides the mapped read count by the total number of reads aligned to the E.coli genome.
-The proportion of total DNA reads aligned to the E.coli genome is reported in the `"$(base)".Ecoli.bowtie2` output file.
+The proportion of total DNA reads aligned to the E.coli genome is reported in the `<sample>.Ecoli.bowtie2` output file.
 The general steps cover:

 1. Sort aligned bam file by read name (queryname)
 2. Convert bam to bed